 - Provide students and faculty access to technologies and equipment.

-All payments should be made at the CMTC circulation desk at the time the materials are used.
-The CMTC does not accept IOUs.
-The CMTC accepts personal checks (payable to Samford University), cash, and charge to department.
+All payments should be made at the ELC circulation desk at the time the materials are used.
+The ELC does not accept IOUs.
+The ELC accepts cash and charge to department only.

 - Bulletin board paper—50 cents per foot